speedyk-005/chunklet-py/docs/getting-started/programmatic/index.md

     ---

-    Process and chunk plain text documents into perfectly sized, context-aware segments.
-It offers flexible constraint-based chunking with intelligent overlap, optimizing text for downstream tasks like embedding and LLM input.
+    Transforms plain text into perfectly sized, context-aware chunks with flexible constraint-based chunking and intelligent overlap for optimal LLM and embedding performance.

+    Perfect for RAG systems, document analysis, and any workflow that needs smart text segmentation with full control over chunk sizes.

     [:octicons-arrow-right-24: Learn More](plain_text_chunker.md)